hariz723/Django_PortfolioProject/README.md

 # Django-PortfolioProject
-Welcome to my django Portfolio site, so this repo file fully covered with e-ecommerce site source code, so check this out!
+Welcome to my django Portfolio site, so this repo file fully covered with E-commerce site source code, so check this out!
 # languages used in this project
 - HTML,CSS & JS
 - Bootstrap 5